 A resident Canada goose is a Canada goose that either nests within Maryland or resides in the State during the months of April, May, June, July, and August.
 An agricultural producer must have a resident Canada goose depredation permit to use lethal means to control resident Canada geese outside of the Canada goose hunting season that is established annually by the U.S. Fish and Wildlife Service.
-A resident Canada goose depredation permit, which is managed by DNR in conjunction with the U.S. Fish and Wildlife Service, enables an agricultural producer to control resident Canada geese at agricultural facilities through harassment and lethal means depending on the time of the year.
-An agricultural producer can use egg oiling, destruction of nests, and harassment to discourage Canada geese from an agricultural property throughout the year.
-From April 1 through August 31, an agricultural producer and their employees and agents may hunt the birds under the permit.
-There are recording and reporting requirements associated with the permit, and a permit holder must meet all reporting requirements in a timely manner to qualify for a new permit.
-Further, all management actions must occur on the premises of the depredation area.
-The permit is valid from the date of issuance through August 31 the following year and is free.
+36 A resident Canada goose depredation permit, which is managed by DNR in conjunction with the U.S. Fish and Wildlife Service, enables an agricultural producer to control resident Canada geese at agricultural facilities through harassment and lethal means depending on the time of the year.
+37 An agricultural producer can use egg oiling, destruction of

-&lt;sup>30 In emergency situations, employees or assistants of a commercial-business wildlife damage control operator who do not have commercial-assistant wildlife damage control permits may work without the direct supervision of the commercial-business wildlife damage control operator.
+35 In emergency situations, employees or assistants of a commercial-business wildlife damage control operator who do not have commercial-assistant wildlife damage control permits may work without the direct supervision of the commercial-business wildlife damage control operator.

-&lt;sup>31 An "agricultural producer" means an agricultural lease holder, farm manager, landowner, or sharecropper who is actively engaged in commercial agriculture (COMAR 08.03.07.10).
+36 An "agricultural producer" means an agricultural lease holder, farm manager, landowner, or sharecropper who is actively engaged in commercial agriculture (COMAR 08.03.07.10).

-&lt;sup>32 An "agricultural facility" means any parcel or parcels of land from which \$1,000 or more of agricultural products were produced and sold, or normally would have been produced and sold, during the last 12-month period (COMAR 08.03.07.10).
+37 An "agricultural facility" means any parcel or parcels of land from which \$1,000 or more of agricultural products were produced and sold, or normally would have been produced and sold, during the last 12-month period (COMAR 08.03.07.10).